abenezer365/olis-knitting/README.md

 ---

-## Purpose of the Website
-The main goal of the Olis Fashion Website is to enhance the brand’s digital reach and provide a professional online experience for both customers and internal staff.
-The website allows visitors to:

-- Discover Olis’ products across multiple categories.
-- Read about the brand’s story, mission, and values.
-- Place orders easily using a simple, guided ordering system.
-- Receive notifications and order tracking updates to stay informed about their purchases.

-For the internal team, the website provides tools to efficiently manage products, track and verify orders, and access relevant data to support business decisions.

----

 ## Key Features
 While the website is simple for users, it integrates several key features that make it professional and practical: